Gnaoh/phaser_lightining_talk/README.md

 This doesn't mean you can't build your game in a structured way; far from it.
 All it means is that we don't enforce it.
 It also means that Phaser is internally very easy to hack around with.

-Good—because we have a TypeScript definitions file as well!
-There is a guide specifically on using Phaser with TypeScript available.

 ###Easy Asset Loading
 Phaser has a built-in asset Loader that can handle:

 *Images

 *Sprite Sheets (fixed sized frames)

-*Texture Atlases (including Texture Packer, JSON Hash, JSON Array, Flash CS6/CC, and Starling XML formats) *Audio files
+*Texture Atlases (including Texture Packer, JSON Hash, JSON Array, Flash CS6/CC, and Starling XML formats)

+*Audio files

 *Data Files (XML, JSON, plain text)

-*JavaScript files (so you can part-load your games or JS based resources) *Tilemaps (CSV and Tiled map formats)
+*JavaScript files (so you can part-load your games or JS based resources)

+*Tilemaps (CSV and Tiled map formats)

 *Bitmap Fonts

 We routinely export texture atlas files from Flash directly to our Phaser games, and it supports fully trimmed atlases.
 Assets can be part-loaded, cached, and pulled from different URLs (for CDN support), and you can even turn any sprite into a progress bar with a single line of code.